 Be a Councillor

-District ward and parish elections
+District ward and parish by-elections

-Vacancies can also occur mid-term for other of reasons.
-If this happens a by-election takes place.
+Vacancies can also occur mid-term for other reasons.
+If this happens, a by-election takes place.
 All elections are publicised.
-You do not need any formal qualifications to be a Councillor, as long as you meet the legal requirements you can stand.
+You do not need any formal qualifications to be a Councillor.
+As long as you meet the legal requirements, you can stand.
 There are currently no vacancies on Eden District Council.

-To be district councillor you must be:
+To be a district councillor you must be:

-- 18 or over on the day of nomination;
+- 18 or over on the day of nomination

-- a UK, Republic of Ireland, EU or qualifying Commonwealth citizen;
+- a UK, Republic of Ireland, EU or qualifying Commonwealth citizen.

 and meet at least one of the following four criteria: